| | | | | |

 Because of issues like screen door and clarity, VR can make your eyes feel tired after prolonged use.
 Some days, it’s fine and I’ll do several races.
 But for others, I don’t fancy them as much.
 On that note, if you suffer from visually triggered migraines, I would advise you to steer clear of VR.

 Graphics settings are initially difficult to come to terms with because what works on monitors might not be correct for your headset.
 I’ve written about settings for VR here, so take a look.
 Once you get a setup you like, this isn’t a problem.
+I’ve compiled some settings for Pimax users in this settings guide by GPU, and some iRacing specific guidance in this article.

-Don’t spend a huge amount of money on your sim racing wheel, either a VR headset makes the display and RGB lights pretty useless.
+Also, Don’t spend a huge amount of money on your sim racing wheel, becuase a VR headset makes the display and RGB lights pretty useless, if you are shopping for a new one, the phrase you’re looking for is “VR friendly” where the button surrounds tend to be easier to find.

 Finally, some people feel motion sickness.
 But not for long!
 I found after 2 laps I’d become used to the sensation of moving without moving.
 These days I don’t notice it at all.